angrykoala/wendigo/README.md

 ```

 **href(selector, expected, msg?)**
-Asserts that the first element matching the given selector contains an attribute href with expected value.
+Asserts that the any matching the given selector contains an attribute href with expected value.

 ```js
 browser.assert.href("a", "foo.html");